Deals4 min read

 TrimDealNotes

-Civic Type R class="relative z-10",000 conquest cash (non-Honda trade-in)Demand remains strong; no broad cash
+Civic Type R class="relative z-10",000 conquest cash (non-Honda trade-in)Demand strong; no broad cash

 Civic Si class="relative z-10",500 cash + 2.49% APR / 60 moBetter deal than the Type R this month

-The Si's deal is more attractive in May — class="relative z-10",500 cash and subsidized APR on a $31,500 car that's genuinely entertaining to drive.
-The Type R at $45,000+ sees minimal manufacturer support because Honda doesn't need to incentivize it.
+The Si is the smarter May buy — class="relative z-10",500 cash and subsidized APR on a $31,500 car that's a genuine hoot.
+The Type R at $45,000+ gets minimal support because Honda doesn't need to discount it.

 Volkswagen Golf GTI / Golf R